 The Research Experience for Undergraduates (REU) Program is funded by the National Science Foundation to support twelve highly qualified students to undertake supervised research projects in the Department of Physics and Astronomy, for a period of 10 weeks each summer.
-This year the program will run from May 30 to August 5.
+This year the program will run from May 28 through August 2, 2019.

 Departmental faculty conduct research in diverse experimental and theoretical areas, including: